Related links

 You are eligible to apply for a bursary if you are:

-All supporting documents need to be provided as a PDF.
 You don’t need to provide your academic transcript.

 You will need to submit an application for an advertised bursary by the due date.

-You can only submit one application, but can apply for more than one bursary on your application.
+You can only submit one application but can apply for more than one bursary on your application.

 If successful, follow the prompts in the message to accept your bursary.

-Payments will be made to your nominated bank account within four to 10 working days.
+Payments will be made to your nominated bank account within 4 to 10 working days.
 Make sure your bank details are correct in Sydney Student (go to ‘My finance’, ‘Your finances’, then ‘Bank details’).

 Established in 1876 by a gift of £1000 by Mrs Burdekin for the foundation of a bursary.